Climate Action Plan Update and Supplemental Environmental Impact

 The CAP team released the 2020 Report on Climate Action Plan Progress in July 2021.
 The Report includes 2018 CAP implementation highlights and greenhouse gas reductions metrics for the ten 2018 CAP measures that contribute towards the County’s 2020 emissions reduction target.
 Through the end of 2020, the County exceeded its 2020 emissions reduction target by 22%.
 A copy of the Report can be found here.

 Landscaping Ordinance Update Project (2018 CAP Measures

-Landscape Ordinance Update Project (CAP Measures W-1.2/A-1.2): Staff is currently preparing a Landscaping Ordinance update to implement 40% water conservation in outdoor landscaping from 2014 levels as described by CAP Measure W-1.2, and new requirements for tree planting in new single-family homes as described by CAP Measure A-1.2.
-This effort will include updates to the County’s Water Efficient Landscape Design Manual that will include information on water conservation strategies such as using recycled water and greywater to irrigate drought-tolerant and native landscaping.
-Public review of the proposed ordinance amendment and draft supporting documents will occur from February 14 - March 14, 2020.
+The Board of Supervisors adopted the Landscaping Ordinance Update on June 24, 2020.
+This ordinance implements a 40% water conservation in outdoor landscaping from 2014 levels as described by 2018 CAP Measure W-1.2 and new requirements for tree planting in new single-family homes as described by 2018 CAP Measure A-1.2.
+This effort includes updates to the County’s Water Efficient Landscape Design Manual that will include information on water conservation strategies such as using recycled water and greywater to irrigate drought-tolerant and native landscaping.
 Documents are available here.